dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Field | Description
 :-----|:-----------
-question-index | The index in the Questions list table of the entry listing the second and subsequent Question sections for the Query or Response.
+question-index | The index in the Questions list table of the entry listing any second and subsequent Questions in the Question section for the Query or Response.
 ||
 answer-index | The index in the RR list table of the entry listing the Answer Resource Record sections for the Query or Response.
 ||